 If you want a quiet, mountain retreat – you know not to bother looking in the city.
 If you’re researching properties in the city, what eateries or businesses add value to your property/experience?

 Having nearby features, and promoting them in your favor, adds to your property.
-This can boost your rates and add to your income over time.
+This allows you to boost your rates and add to your income.

 Specify the distance between your property and its selling features.
 Renters do not want surprises when it comes to travel.
 You should consider your areas modes of transportation.
 Some questions to consider are: